amazon-braket/amazon-braket-sdk-python/README.md

 **This prerelease documentation is confidential and is provided under the terms of your nondisclosure agreement with Amazon Web Services (AWS) or other agreement governing your receipt of AWS confidential information.**

 The Amazon Braket Python SDK is an open source library that provides a framework that you can use to interact with quantum computing hardware devices through Amazon Braket.
+This document describes how to configure your environment to use the Amazon Braket (Private Beta) locally on your computer.
+It does not include information about how to use Amazon Braket (Private Beta) in the AWS console.

+Tp provide feedback or request support, please contact the Amazon Braket team at [amazon-braket-preview-support@amazon.com](mailto:amazon-braket-preview-support@amazon.com?subject=Add%20a%20brief%20description%20of%20the%20issue).

 **Important**

-If you **Star** or **Watch** this repository, other users that have access to this repository are able to see your user name in the list of watchers.
+If you **Star**, **Watch**, or submit a pull request for this repository, other users that have access to this repository are able to see your user name in the list of watchers.
 If you want to remain anonymous, you should not Watch or Star this repository, nor post any comments or submit a pull request.

 ## Prerequisites
 Before you begin working with the Amazon Braket SDK, make sure that you've installed or configured the following prerequisites.